sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 ## Setup configuration

 ### DUT Configuration
-•	PFC watchdog is disabled so that the SONiC DUT does not discard packets from the egress queue as  PFC PAUSE storm mitigation action.
+•	PFC watchdog is disabled so that the SONiC DUT does not discard packets when it receives continuous PFC PAUSE frames.

-•	Enable ECN at queue 3.
+•	Enable ECN at the priority to test, e.g., 3.

 •	Configure minimum threshold to Kmin Bytes.